South Dakota-class battleship (1939): Design

 Arguments arose, frequently over the issue of speed; the Commander in Chief, United States Fleet (CINCUS) refused to allow the new ship to drop below 25 kn, the Battle Force argued at least 27 kn was necessary to maintain homogeneity in the line of battle, and the president of the War College maintained a fast ship was optimal, but the navy would continue to operate the older 21 kn battleships until the 1950s and so a higher speed was not strictly necessary—though, crucially, it would mean the class would have been too slow to act in what would emerge as the most critical role for battleships, as escorts for fast carrier task forces.
 The primary 666-ft design was the only plan that could meet the specified requirements for speed, protection, and the nine 16-inch guns.
 By late 1937 a proposed design was agreed on, requiring only small modifications to save weight and increase the fields of fire.
 Berths for the crew, even the staterooms for senior officers, along with mess halls were reduced in size, and ventilation ports were completely removed, forcing the ship to rely completely on artificial air circulation.

-This ultimate insistence on speed presaged the development of the next generation of battleships, the largest, fastest, and final built by the U.S. Navy, the Iowa class:
+Despite the compromises made, naval historians William Garzke and Robert Dulin would later argue that the South Dakota-class ships were the best treaty battleships ever built.
+The naval historian Norman Friedman stated that the South Dakota design was "a remarkable achievement within very constricting treaty limits."
+Moreover the final commitment to a higher speed presaged the development of the subsequent Iowa class—the largest, fastest, and final U.S. battleships.
+As Friedman has written:

 Specifications

 General characteristics

-The South Dakota-class battleships were 666 ft long at the waterline, 680 ft overall, and 108 ft 2 in in beam.
+The South Dakota–class battleships were 666 ft long at the waterline, 680 ft overall, and 108 ft 2 in in beam.
 The design standard displacement was 35412 LT, approximately 1.2% overweight; when the ships were commissioned in 1942, the considerable increase in anti-air armament from the contract design increased standard displacement to 37682 LT (Indiana's calculated value on 12 April 1942).
 Full load displacement was 44519 LT when commissioned, with a mean draft of 34 ft 11.25 in at this displacement.
 At the design combat displacement of 42545 LT, the mean draft was 33 ft 9.813 in while metacentric height was 7.18 ft.
 The addition of more anti-aircraft mounts during the ships' service in World War II increased the full load displacement considerably towards the end of the war; by 1945, South Dakota's full load displacement was some 46200 LT, and Massachusetts reached up to 47006 LT at emergency load.

 The hull featured a bulbous bow, triple bottom under the armored citadel, and skegs, characteristics shared by all American fast battleships.
 Unlike the preceding North Carolina-class and the subsequent Iowa-class, the South Dakotas mounted the outboard propulsion shafts in skegs rather than the inboard ones.
 Compared to the North Carolinas, the slightly shorter hull form resulted in improved maneuverability, and the vibration problems had been considerably reduced.